Christiaan Huygens: Legacy

 Huygens has been called the first theoretical physicist and a founder of modern mathematical physics.
 Although his influence was considerable during his lifetime, it began to fade shortly after his death.
-His skills as a geometer and mechanical ingenuity elicited the admiration of many of his contemporaries, including Newton, Leibniz, l'Hôpital, and the Bernoullis.
+His skills as a geometer and mechanical ingenuity elicited the admiration of many of his contemporaries, including Isaac Newton, Gottfried Wilhelm Leibniz, Guillaume de l'Hôpital, and the Bernoullis.
 For his work in physics, Huygens has been deemed one of the greatest scientists in the Scientific Revolution, rivaled only by Newton in both depth of insight and the number of results obtained.
-Huygens also helped develop the institutional frameworks for scientific research on the European continent, making him a leading actor in the establishment of modern science.
+He also helped develop the institutional frameworks for scientific research on the European continent, making him a leading actor in the establishment of modern science.